-This non-structural flood control project calls for the buyout and relocation of 483 single-family properties within the City of Austin, restoration of the Onion Creek floodplain to its natural state and construction of recreational amenities.
-Through FY 2012, the City has proactively purchased 299 properties and relocated the families living there from harm's way with a combination of funds, namely City drainage fees, 2006 City bonds, and a 2006 FEMA grant.
-In October 2009, the ACE drafted a Limited Reevaluation Report that updated the project costs with 2009 dollars and deleted costs paid for by the FEMA grant and associated City matching funds.
-The total updated cost for the project implementation within the City will be approximately \$65 million, with the City providing a local sponsor match of 35 percent, or about \$23 million.
-As a result of a local bond referendum in 2006, the City of Austin has local match funding in hand.
+This non-structural flood control project calls for the buyout and relocation of 483 single-family properties within the City of Austin, restoration of the Onion Creek floodplain to its natural state, and construction of recreational amenities.
+The City has been proactively purchasing residences due to the constant risk that unpredictable and dangerous flash floods pose to life and property along Onion Creek.
+As of the beginning of FY 2015, the City has acquired 420 of those properties and relocated households, including 97 buyouts and relocations since the 2013 flood, with a combination of funds, namely City drainage fees, 2006 City bonds, and a 2006 FEMA grant.
+The City is proceeding to buy out and relocate the remaining 63 properties once federal appropriations are received.

+In March 2013, the ACE drafted a Limited Reevaluation Report that updated the project costs with 2013 dollars and deleted costs paid for by the FEMA grant and associated City matching funds.
+The total updated cost for the project implementation within the City will be approximately \$73 million, with the City providing a local sponsor match of 35 percent, or about \$23 million.
+The City has already spent \$41 million on the project, exceeding its local cost share for buyouts by \$14.3 million.